nodeschool/cleveland/README.md

 - The pull request will be reviewed, merged into gh-pages or some feedback about improvements will be given

 ## Thanks
-Huge thanks to local artist Kaetlyn McCafferty for here amazing work on the logo
+Huge thanks to local artist Kaetlyn McCafferty for her amazing work on the logo